aota/deepfreezefest.ca/volunteer.md

 ## This year's theme

-The theme this year is The Wild West.
+The theme this year is The Vikings are coming!
 We’ll be bringing dance, theatre, music, film, galleries, deepfreezer races, ethnic food, ice and snow sculptures, fireworks and winter sport to Alberta Ave!

-We are in need of cowboys and cowgirls to help round up the crowds – outdoor, indoor, before, during, after.
+We are in need of volunteer vikings to help round up the crowds – outdoor, indoor, before, during, after.
 Take your pick!
-Also need scouts (security), guides (information ambassadors), and wranglers (team leaders) ushers and fire watchers.
+Also need scouts (security), norsemen (information ambassadors), and kings (team leaders) ushers and fire watchers.

 For more information please email Heidi at <deepfreezevolunteers@gmail.com>